Extending PIIGhost¶

 from piighost.middleware import PIIAnonymizationMiddleware

-anonymizer = Anonymizer(
+anonymizer = Anonymizer(ph_factory=ph_factory)

-detector=SpacyDetector("en_core_web_sm"), # Your detector
+detector = SpacyDetector("en_core_web_sm") # Your detector

 anonymizer=anonymizer,